 Don't give up on someone just because they dry text you — it's important to give people the benefit of the doubt.
 At the same time, try to not linger in a relationship that makes you feel unhappy.

-If you notice someone is dry texting you, a great first step to communicate your concern.
+If you notice someone is dry texting in a relationship, a great first step is to communicate your concern.
 Be frank (but not rude) about what you’re noticing and how it’s making you feel.
 Ask what’s up and let them know what you need.

 Another option — a millennial/Gen Z-friendly one — is to turn to none other than TikTok, where creators share videos with interesting conversation starters.

 And if you’re still not feeling the other person?
 Move on and find someone who deserves all you have to bring to the table.

 Most importantly, as much as you want to, don’t throw your phone across the room.
 While doing so is terrifyingly tempting, it’s not worth it.